Trick or treat? EU, UK agree to delay Brexit until Halloween

 Every British initiative to get a deal has floundered so far.
 Several days of talks between May's Conservative government and the main opposition Labour Party aimed at finding a compromise have failed to produce a breakthrough.
 Labour favors a softer Brexit than the government has proposed, and wants to retain a close economic relationship with the bloc.
 The two sides said they would resume their discussions Thursday.

+As to the symbolic end date?
+He said it was not on the minds of the EU leaders.

+"As I learned this evening, Halloween is not a holiday widely celebrated across the European Union," Varadkar said.

-Associated Press writers Mike Corder and Angela Charlton in Brussels, Danica Kirka in London and Sylvie Corbet in Paris contributed to this report.
+Associated Press writers Mike Corder and Angela Charlton in Brussels, Gregory Katz and Danica Kirka in London and Sylvie Corbet in Paris contributed to this report.